TargetProcess/CustomUnitLastComment/README.md

 Run `npm install`.

-Edit `make-webpack-config.js` to make suitable for your needs.
+Edit `createConfig.js` to make suitable for your needs.
 Edit source code in `src` folder.

-Run `npm run build` or `npm run build-production`.
+Run `npm run build:library` or `npm run build:production`.

 You can install [targetprocess-mashup-uploader](https://github.com/TargetProcess/targetprocess-mashup-uploader) to immediately upload your build to Mashup Manager